jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

   - Purpose: Extract and analyze video transcripts and content
   - Integration: REST API with transcript processing and analysis
   - Usage: Researcher Agent for multimedia content analysis
+- **Document Processing**: Support for PDF, Excel, PowerPoint formats
+  - Purpose: Extract and process content from various document formats
+  - Integration: Specialized libraries for each file format with OCR capabilities
+  - Usage: Researcher Agent for document content analysis and information extraction
+- **Browser Automation**: MCP tools for web interaction and automation
+  - Purpose: Automate web browsing and interaction tasks
+  - Integration: Model Context Protocol for browser control
+  - Usage: Researcher Agent for dynamic web content and interaction

 **Expert Tools:**
 - **Mathematical Computation**: Calculator and mathematical functions